Install uv if you haven't already

 curl -LsSf https://astral.sh/uv/install.sh | sh

-Add MCP Alchemy to your claude_desktop_config.json
+Add the appropriate configuration to your claude_desktop_config.json

 parameter.